LaNasilDark/CSC3150_Assignment/ASS2/source/README.txt

 	README

 	HOW TO COMPILE:
-		In the 'source' directory, type 'g++ hw2.cpp -lpthread' and enter on concole.
+		In the 'source' directory, type 'gcc -o hw2 hw2.cpp -lpthread' and enter on concole.

 	HOW TO EXECUTE:
-		In the 'source' directory, type './a.out',
+		In the 'source' directory, type './hw2',